mhvis/solar/README.md

 ## Multiple inverters configuration

 For using multiple inverters, you add a section for each inverter, in which you specify the inverter serial number or IP address.
-The settings in the DEFAULTS section apply to all inverters (useful for the API key).
+The settings in the DEFAULT section apply to all inverters (useful for the API key).
 These can also be overridden in an inverter section.